 As a result, PCA may affect a person’s vision, their ability to read and write, their ability to navigate, and to reach for objects.

-PCA is generally caused by the abnormal accumulation of amyloid plaques and neurofibrillary tangles in the brain.
+Some scientists think that PCA is caused by the abnormal accumulation of amyloid plaques and neurofibrillary tangles in the brain.
 Since the presence of plaques and tangles in the brain is also a hallmark feature of Alzheimer’s disease, PCA is often referred to as a variant of Alzheimer’s disease.

 Symptoms of PCA are most commonly seen in people in their 50s and 60s, but can affect people until their 80s.